Graphite versus charcoal and other media : does graphite have specific advantages?

 This video is much like video n°3.
 The art is also very similar in that it is broken and lacking notions of modelling with light.
 It also lacks concepts of forms blending into one another smoothly.

-Drawing Graphite Advantage n°7 : Less expensive and more available
+What are the advantages of graphite for drawing n°7 : Less expensive and more available

-If you live in Europe, this is the cheapest shop I have found yet for Staedtler Mars Lumograph 100.
+This is the cheapest shop I have found yet for Staedtler Mars Lumograph 100.
 The price per pencil is 0,90 euros instead of 1,65 euros as is usually the case in art supply stores in France.

-Drawing Graphite Advantage n°8 : Graphite drawing on white paper allows more contrast
+What are the advantages of graphite for drawing n°8 : Graphite drawing on white paper allows more contrast

-Now, if you were to use charcoal on the same white paper, you would get massively darker tones than graphite.
+Now, if you were to use charcoal on the same white paper, you would get darker tones than graphite.
 So why recommend graphite?
-The problem is that charcoal isn’t as easily manageable as graphite and doesn’t produce mid-tones easily.
-That’s why charcoal is usually combined with a white pencil and done on toned paper.
+The problem is that charcoal isn’t as easily manageable and doesn’t produce mid-tones easily.
+That’s why charcoal is usually combined with a white pencil and therefore done on toned paper.
 If this allows moving the values back and forth to obtain the desired intensity, it reduces the range of contrast due to the use of toned paper.

 This is a useful article to read for drawing beginners even if it is written by photographers.
-When drawing objects, the choice of the background of the model on one hand and the choice of the paper on the other (white or toned) will have a very deep impact on the values you will be able to perceive.
+When drawing objects, the choice of the background of the model on one hand and the choice of the paper on the other (white or toned) will have a deep impact on the values you will be able to perceive.